53- We will show Our signs to them in the horizons, and within themselves,

 The basic message transmitted by all the religions revealed by God is the fact that He is a Perfect Being.
 This becomes all the more apparent when we witness all the entities created by God.
 In the ontological argument, attainment of God is achieved not through exterior means, but from the idea of “Perfection” or “Perfect Being” inherent in each of us.

-Farabi and Avicenna were among the first philosophers to refer to the initial arguments of ontology.
-Farabi analyzes the ontological argument together with the cosmological argument.
+Al-Farabi and Avicenna were among the first philosophers to refer to the ontological argument.
+Al-Farabi analyzes the ontological argument together with the cosmological argument.
 According to them, God must be self-existent (Necessary-Being); assuming that He does not exist would be a contradiction in terms.
 All other creatures are possible creatures; both their existence and nonexistence can be a topic of discussion.
 If the possible entities are not resolved in the Necessary-Being, there would be a contradiction in terms.
-Given the fact that Farabi’s conclusion is a combination of ontological and cosmological arguments, many thinkers believed to have found traces of this for the first time in the works of Avicenna.
+Given the fact that Al-Farabi’s conclusion is a combination of ontological and cosmological arguments, many thinkers believed to have found traces of ontological argument for the first time in the works of Avicenna.

 Nevertheless, this argument is, more often than not, associated with Descartes.
 To avoid committing error, he sets out in his philosophical quest by considering all past knowledge as if it were nonexistent.
 He begins with the statement that many of the preconceived opinions he has accepted since childhood have turned out to be unreliable; so it is necessary once in a lifetime to demolish everything and start again right from the foundations.
 There follows a systematic critique of previous beliefs.
 Anything based on the senses is potentially suspect, since I have found by experience that the senses sometimes deceive and it is prudent never to trust completely those who have deceived us even once.